Louis Wigfall

 Louis Trezevant Wigfall (April 21, 1816 – February 18, 1874) was an American politician who served as a Confederate States Senator from Texas from 1862 to 1865.
 He was among a group of leading secessionists known as Fire-Eaters, advocating the preservation and expansion of an aristocratic agricultural society based on slave labor.
 He briefly served as a Confederate Brigadier General of the Texas Brigade at the outset of the American Civil War before taking his seat in the Confederate Senate.
 Wigfall's reputation for oratory and hard-drinking, along with a combative nature and high-minded sense of personal honor, made him one of the more imposing political figures of his time.
-He was also a slave owner.
+He was also an enslaver.

 Early life and career

 Youth

 Wigfall was born on a plantation near Edgefield, South Carolina, to Levi Durant and Eliza Thomson Wigfall.
 His father, who died in 1818, was a successful Charleston merchant before moving to Edgefield.
 His mother was of the French Huguenot Trezavant family.
 She died when young Louis was 13.
 An older brother, Hamden, was killed in a duel.
 Another, Arthur, became a bishop in the Episcopal Church.

 Tutored by a guardian until 1834, he then spent a year at Rice Creek Springs School, a military academy near Columbia, South Carolina, for children of elite aristocrats.
 He then entered the University of Virginia.
 A perceived insult by another student prompted the first of many dueling challenges he would make, but the affair was resolved peaceably.

 In 1836 he entered South Carolina College (now the University of South Carolina) to complete his studies, but his attendance was erratic.
 He developed an interest in the law, participated in the Euphradian Society, and wrote epistles on student rights.
 Most of his time however, was spent at off-campus taverns rather than at his studies.
 He abandoned academics altogether for three months to fight in the Second Seminole War in Florida, achieving the rank of Lieutenant of volunteers.
 Despite these distractions he managed to graduate in 1837.
 A fellow graduate considered to be his closest friend was John Lawrence Manning, who would later become governor of South Carolina.

 In 1839 Wigfall returned to Edgefield and took over his brother's law practice.
 Having squandered his inheritance, and with a proclivity for drinking and gambling, he accumulated debts.
 He borrowed from friends to maintain a freewheeling lifestyle, including from his future bride.
 "Mere office business" as an upcountry lawyer did not suit his temperament and sense of purpose, nor prove to be as profitable as he had hoped.